The 2017 BioCanRx Learning Institute Dissemination Report

 The pilot was tested by seven members of the CSA Working Group and fifteen members of the BioCanRx HQP community.
 See below for full list of participants.
 Find participant testimonials here.

-While the developers and organizers continue to identify best practices and improvements for next year’s Learning Institute at the 2018 Summit4CI in Banff, Alberta, all participants are working together over the summer on the Dissemination Report.
-The report will contain their key take aways and reflections from the 2017 Summit4CI, and will serve as a way to report back and share their findings with their respective communities.
+While the developers and organizers continue to identify best practices and improvements for next year’s Learning Institute at the 2018 Summit4CI in Banff, Alberta, all participants worked together over the summer on the Dissemination Report.
+The report contains their key take aways and reflections from the 2017 Summit4CI, and serves as a way to report back and share their findings with their respective communities.

-If you would like to learn more about the BioCanRx-CSA Learning Institute, please contact Renée Leduc, Manager of Knowledge Mobilization at BioCanRx, by email (email@example.com).
+If you would like to learn more about the BioCanRx-CSA Learning Institute, please contact Fozia Mohamed Nur, Knowledge Mobilization Intern, by email (firstname.lastname@example.org).

 Full List of 2017 Learning Institute participants